 Fig. 13.
 Face verification results on the PubFig evaluation benchmark using our attribute classifiers.
-Our accuracy is 78.65% on this benchmark, which consists of 20,000 face pairs partitioned into 10 folds for cross-validation.
-Our lower performance on this experiment as compared to LFW suggests that it is a more challenging dataset.
+Our accuracy is 77.78% on this benchmark, which consists of 20,000 face pairs partitioned into 10 folds for cross-validation.
+Our lower performance on this test as compared to LFW suggests that this is a more challenging benchmark.